Winter Special Archives - Mumbai's Top Nutritionist & Healthcare Consultants for Customized Workouts Skip to main content

 1. Strengthens Immunity:

-Due to their high vitamin C content, drumsticks help boost the immune system and can aid in protecting against infections and illnesses.
+Due to their high vitamin C content,it helps boost the immune system and can aid in protecting against infections and illnesses.

 2. Supports Healthy Digestion: